 Activities include a range of educational, learning and reminiscence opportunities – events, projects and outings – encouraging older men to connect on areas of shared interest such as farming, rural heritage and history.
 Participants are involved from the outset in the design and delivery of activities, ensuring that the programme develops in a way that meets their needs and interests.

 Improved health and wellbeing for older men also positively helps other farm family members in terms of respite, provides opportunities for greater independence as well as improving mood.

 We are currently inviting participants to join newly established groups in the following areas:

 - Glack (near Limavady town)

-We are also interested in hearing from people who would like to volunteer (attend monthly meetings/trips to support group leader) or become a group leader (organising monthly meetings and trips) with these groups.
+We are also interested in hearing from people who would like to volunteer with a Plough On group, particularly in the following areas: